BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 ## L

 -   Load order - term commonly used for the sequence in which mods are placed in bg3mm and vortex
--   loca -
+-   Loca -
 -   Lua - programming language used for SE
--   lsf -
+-   Lsf -
--   lsx -
+-   Lsx -

 ## M

--   meta -
+-   Meta -

 ## N

 -   Norbsearch - [BG3 Search Engine](https://bg3.norbyte.dev/) by Norbyte
--   Notepad++ - open source code editor and replacement for NotePad.
-Commonly used by the community.
+-   Notepad++ - open source code editor and replacement for NotePad, commonly used by the community

 ## O